-When the tandem drum mode is ON, the letter "T" will appear in the drum number display below handle 1.
+When the tandem drum mode is ON, the letter T appears above the innermost drum handle as shown in Figure 3-17.

 In the tandem drum mode, the crane's programmable controller operates both drums at the same speed so the load rises and lowers in a level position.
 If desired, Drum 2 handle can be used to tip the load to a desired attitude.
 The load will remain in that attitude until it is leveled with Drum 2 handle.